nymtech/nym/documentation/dev-portal/src/events/37c3/faq.md

 ## NymVPN

-Make sure you read [NymVPV webpage](https://nymvpn.com/en), the official NymVPN [support & FAQ page](https://nymvpn.com/en/support) and our guide on how to [install, run and test](./nym-vpn.md) the client.
+Make sure you read [NymVPN webpage](https://nymvpn.com/en), the official NymVPN [support & FAQ page](https://nymvpn.com/en/support) and our guide on how to [install, run and test](./nym-vpn.md) the client.

 Below are some extra FAQ's which came out during the event.